ThaddeusJiang/vue-blurhash-canvas/README.md

 # vue-blurhash-canvas

-> React components for using the [blurhash algorithm](https://blurha.sh) in your React projects
+> Vue components for using the [blurhash algorithm](https://blurha.sh) in your Vue projects

 ## Install
 ```